kbase/narrative/docs/README-dev.md

 This document schedules how to deploy the Narrative on a fresh developer’s server instance with Docker provisioning

-Last udated: John-Marc Chandonia <jmchandonia@lbl.gov>, 2/10/15
+Last updated: John-Marc Chandonia <jmchandonia@lbl.gov>, 2/10/15

 Bill Riehl <wjriehl@lbl.gov> 7/15/2014
 Keith Keller <kkeller@lbl.gov>